-Year I SPORTS SPECIALIZATION-II Credits 3 Semester II Course Code SOE PES 010213 C0143 Learning Outcomes At the end of the course, the students will be able to: Demonstrate advance skills and techniques of the selected game.
-Prepare the coaching lesson plan and design the coaching schedu Exhibit performance of the particular game/event. elected game/event.
+Year I SPORTS SPECIALIZATION-II Credits 3 Semester II Course Code SOE PES 030213 C0143 Learning Outcomes At the end of the course, the students will be able to: Demonstrate advance skills and techniques of the selected game/event.
+Prepare the coaching lesson plan and design the coaching schedule.
+Exhibit performance of the particular game/event.
 General out-line of the contents of sports specialization Introduction of the game/sport and historical development with special reference to India, Orientation of the students to the play area and equipment used in the game/sport, Important tournaments held at National and International levels, Distinguished sports awards and personalities related to the Game/sport.
-Warming-up-General free hand exercises, specific work out using equipment.
+Warming-up- General free hand exercises, specific work out using equipment.
 Fundamental skills, Lead up activities, General rules and their interpretations, Duties of officials, officiating in class competencies and Intramurals, Marking of the play area.
-Course Content Each student teacher is expected to take at least five lessons during the course of the semester.
-Each students is expected to opt for a particular game/event.
+Course Conte nt Each student teacher is expected to take at least five lessons during the • to opt for a particular game/event.
 The student teacher should develop proficiency towards practical part of the particular game/events in this semester.
 The lessons will be supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
 In these lessons, the duration should slowly increase and all the parts of the lesson covered progressively.
-Course contents in the game of specialization should be chalked out and suitable to their age and gender.
-The students shall be encouravailability of specialized faculty. •
+Course contents in the game of specialization should be chalked out internally considering advance level of students and suitable to their age and gender.
+The students shall be encouraged to opt for a particular game/event on the availability of specialized faculty.

-Year I Credits 1 Semester II CLASSROOM TEACHING AND PRACTICAL OF THE CORE THEORY SUBJECTS-II Course Code SOE PES 010214 C0021 Learning Outcomes At the end of the course, the students will be able to: • Demonstrate the class room teaching ability to teach different methods. topics of the core subjects using various teaching Course Content Each student teacher is expected to take at least five lessons during supervised by the faculty members and experts who would discuss the guide them for the future.
+Year I Credits 1 Semester II CLASSROOM TEACHING AND PRACTICAL OF THE CORE THEORY SUBJECTS-II Course Code SOE PES 030214 C0021 Learning Outcomes At the end of the course, the students will be able to: • Demonstrate the class room teaching ability to teach different topics of the core subjects using various teaching methods.
+Course Conte nt Each student teacher is expected to take at least five lessons during supervised by the faculty members and experts who would discuss the guide them for the future.
 In these lessons, the duration should slowl progressively.
-The Students shall demonstrate teaching ability using various teap practical teaching of the core subjects of the semester. the course of the merits and demerity increase and all semester.
-The lessons will be its of the concerned lesson and the parts of the lesson covered Teaching learning process/Transactional Strategies Lecture cum discussion, PowerPoint presentations, assignments, school observation and report, or solving, brainstorming report, case study, and problem
+The Students shall demonstrate teaching ability using various team practical teaching of the core subjects of the semester. the course of the merits and demer semester.
+The lessons will be its of the concerned lesson and the parts of the lesson covered Teaching leaprocess/Trans sactional Lecture cum discussion, PowerPoint presentations, assignments, school solving, brainstorming ol observation and report, case study, and problem